aenavah/Conjugate_Gradient_Algorithm/README.md

 In addition, the converging algorithm will be plotted and saved to the local direcorty with the naming convention:
 "errors_D=" + D + ".jpg"

+## Code Description

+Question parts are labeled in the comments on the driver file Inputs and Outputs are labeled in the corresponding function file

 Note: by default, the Conjugate Gradient Algorithm is without preconditioning, there is another function "ConjugateGradientpc" used to compute the Conjugate Gradient algorithm with preconditioning.